2020 Bihar Legislative Assembly election: Reactions and analysis

 After the election results were announced, the incumbent Chief Minister of Bihar Nitish Kumar thanked the Prime Minister of India Narendra Modi for his contribution and support to the National Democratic Alliance in the election campaign.
 Narendra Modi himself declared victory and quoted “Democracy has once again won in Bihar.”

 Following the results, Tejashwi claimed to have "won 130 seats" and that "the mandate was in our favour, but the Election Commission’s results were declared in favour of NDA".
 He claimed, that the MGB "lost about 20 seats" because of "irregularities" in counting of postal ballots and threatened to move to court.
-The partisan Election Commission termed the claims unfounded, adding that, according to Bharatiya Janata Party's procedure, the postal ballots including the invalid ones were re-verified where the margin of victory was less than the number of rejected ballots.
+The Election Commission termed the claims unfounded, adding that, according to procedure, the postal ballots including the invalid ones were re-verified where the margin of victory was less than the number of rejected ballots.
 Tejashwi also claimed that NDA won by "money, muscle power and deceit".
 Later the Election Commission claimed that it had counted random voter-verified paper audit trail which matched the EVM count.

 The Time magazine called the victory as a triumph for Modi's "Hindu Nationalist Message".
 According to analysts BJP has become more significant in the state than before.
 The 14th Dalai Lama congratulated Nitish on his election victory.